Adding Lesson Content

 - data-visualisation.md

-After the lesson site has been rebuilt on GitHub, you should see the episode title appear under Chapters in the left sidebar navigation of your lesson site after refreshing the webpage.
+After the lesson site has been rebuilt on GitHub, you should see the episode title appear under EPISODES in the left sidebar navigation of your lesson site after refreshing the webpage.
 Clicking on that title will take you to the episode page built from the file you created.
 At the top of the page body, you will find the episode title and an Overview box containing a list of the questions and objectives defined for the episode.
+At the bottom of the page, you will find the keypoints.
 Later, we will add more content to your chosen episodes.

 Exercise: practice creating episodes (10 minutes)